115100/simple_c_server/README.md

 Criteria:

-* [] You'll probably need standard library functions like those in string.h (http://pubs.opengroup.org/onlinepubs/7908799/xsh/string.h.html).
+* [Y] You'll probably need standard library functions like those in string.h (http://pubs.opengroup.org/onlinepubs/7908799/xsh/string.h.html).
 Implement them as you need them.
 Don't do it all at once.
-* [] Figure out how to use scanf to read user input and print it back with printf.
+* [Y] Figure out how to use scanf to read user input and print it back with printf.
-* [] Figure out how to use malloc and free and secure the user input from overflows using the %ms format specifier with scanf.
+* [Y] Figure out how to use malloc and free and secure the user input from overflows using the %ms format specifier with scanf.
 * [] Implement an "offline" simple HTTP server: the user will type a simple HTTP GET request (e.g. "GET /something HTTP/1.0\r\n") and you'll print back some arbitrary data depending on the request uri.
 * [] Figure out how to read and write files and list directory contents.
 Write dumbed down versions of ls and cat.
 You may use standard library functions for this.
 (Hint: you'll need to figure out how argc and *argv[] work.)
 * [] Figure out how to send and receive data to/from TCP sockets.
 Just write a simple server you can talk to with telnet.
 After you send a message to it with telnet, print that message to the console (you may use printf) and send back a message through the socket informing the client that you correctly received it.
 There was a really good document about socket programming but I can't find it.
 In the meanwhile this (http://www.cs.rpi.edu/~moorthy/Courses/os98/Pgms/socket.html) should suffice.